Nister-Möhrendorf

 Nister-Möhrendorf is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Limburg and Siegen.
 Through the community flows the Große Nister.
 Nister-Möhrendorf belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 Both villages Nister and Möhrendorf had their first documentary mention in 1300.
-They were united in 1929.
+They were united in 1829.

+At the latest since 1733, a mill had been in operation.
+Between 1820 and 1861, even two mills are listed in Nassau government records.
+The last miller ceased his work in 1959.

 Politics

-The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 13 June 2004.
+The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on June 9, 2024.

 Economy and infrastructure

+Transport

 Running right through the community is Bundesstraße 414, leading from Herborn to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Aschaffenburg), some 16 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Education

+In Nister-Möhrendorf, the primary school 'Hoher Westerwald' and a kindergarten are located.